32-bit ASN – 32-bit Autonomous System Numbers

 ASO AC – Address Supporting Organization (ASO) Address Council (AC)

-The ASO AC oversees recommendations on global IP address policy, including the management of policy development activities and appointments to the ICANN Board of Directors.
-See also: NRO Number Council (NC).
+The ASO AC oversees recommendations on global IP address policy, including the management of policy development activities and appointments to Seats 9 and 10 of the ICANN Board of Directors.
+15 volunteers serve on the ASO AC.
+Each RIR community selects two people to serve on the ASO AC using its own community-driven processes.
+Each RIR’s Executive Board also appoints one person from its respective region to serve on the ASO AC.
+See also: NRO NC.

 ASO MoU – Address Supporting Organization (ASO) Memorandum of Understanding (MoU)